 - In another segment, Charlie talks with Kitty about the number of people who want to see the Margaret Court Arena renamed, due to tennis legend Margaret Court being an outspoken Heteronormative Crusader.
 Kitty mentions that she's wanted the name changed for years because it's more of a court than an arena, so it should really be the Margaret Court Court or simply the Margaret Court.
 She then goes off on a tangent about how she'd like to see an arena named after Tina Arena for the same reason, before rambling about a hypothetical same-sex marriage between Margaret Court and Tina Arena, which would result in the Margaret Court-Arena Court and the Tina Arena-Court Arena.

-- Spin-Off: Tom Gleeson's quiz show Hard Quiz was spun out of his segment Hard Chat, though Tom himself claimed otherwise on the show itself.
+- Spin-Off: Tom Gleeson's quiz show Hard Quiz was spun out of his segment Hard Chat, though Tom would later claim otherwise on the show itself.